DIDSR/bias.myti.report/README.md

 ---

 ### Page 3 (Report Page)
 1. Previews for bias visualization figures.
-Click to select the one wish to display.
+Click on the figure for display.
 2. Selected figure will be displayed along with the description below.
-3. Click the "Save Report" button to save the selected figure and description.
+3. Click the "Save Report" button to save the selected figure and description as a report.

 ![Page_1](assets/page_3.png)